JamesRichard-son/Tasker-YouTube/README.md

 place the script in a Tasker task under Scripts - Run Script - Command

-Send a request HTTP get request (under net in Tasker) to http://gdata.youtube/feeds/api/videos?q=TYPE+YOUR+SEARCH+QUERY+HERE+WITH+SPACES+REPLACED+WITH+PLUS+SIGNS
+Save the string you want to search for in a variable named %youtubequery

-Then save the result into a file called results.txt in the Tasker folder sdcard/Tasker/youtube
+You may need to make a file called results.txt in the Tasker folder sdcard/Tasker/youtube

 Next run the script and you will have some new files call authors.txt, titles.txt, content.txt and links.txt